polareth/savvy/README.md

 - For ERC20, just fetch the owner of the token contract (if any), and either mint as them or as the contract itself
 - For ERC721, except if there is something better, crawl through the token IDS, see if there is an owner; if there is, impersonate them and send the token(s) to our caller, if not, mint them
 - For ERC1155, same as ERC721, but just mint the tokens for each id

 ---

+## Error cases (to handle)

+Just search for anny "throw" and "console.error" in the code

+- revert in a Tevm call
+- provided arguments (addresses, amounts, ids) not valid
+- provided token not found/issue
+- provided owner/holder not able to mint, not holding enough tokens
+- provided token not mintable/transferrable (see call revert)

+---